 To remove the “Hello Dolly” plugin, click Delete …

 (Click ‘Delete’ to remove the plugin)

-Confirm that you want to remove this plugin and delete all related plugin files …
+Confirm that you want to delete this plugin and delete all associated files …

 The “Hello Dolly’ plugin will be deleted …